 Regardless, if you have been struck by a vehicle, you will want to call us immediately to help identify any issues and to protect yourself from being tricked into saying something that hurts your case.

 How You Can Recover Compensation in Complex Situations

 Even if the pedestrian is 50% or more at fault, there is a claim for PIP benefits.
 For example, if a pedestrian runs into the street in front of an approaching vehicle, the pedestrian may have more than 50% fault and won’t be able to recover for their injuries in a liability claim but should still have a PIP claim, which is required under the no fault laws in Kansas.

 On occasion, a pedestrian will be struck when not on the roadway, as the gross negligence of a motorist can lead to the motorist leaving the roadway and striking the pedestrian.
 Under those circumstances, fault should not be an issue, as there typically is no way that the pedestrian could have avoided the accident.

 Lastly, a pedestrian may believe or question whether he or she was struck intentionally particularly when there is some form of an altercation beforehand.
 Auto insurance does not cover intentional acts and it is of the utmost importance that you talk to us before claiming that the impact was intentional.
 Often times, the accident was not really the intent of the driver.

-As always with any personal injury claim, it is extremely important NOT to talk to the insurance companies without first discussing the case with a knowledgeable attorney.
+As always with any personal injury claim, it is extremely important NOT to talk to the insurance companies without first discussing the case with a knowledgeable pedestrian accident attorney in Wichita.
 We have years of experience handling these types of cases.
 Call us and we can help you with your case!
-Call us first and your chances of a settlement are much higher than if you speak with the insurance company first.
+Contact us first and your chances of a settlement are much higher than if you speak with the insurance company first.